-The effective tax rate provision on our pre-tax loss was 7.5% and 5.5% in the first quarter of 2012 and 2011, respectively.
+The effective tax rate (benefit) on our pre-tax loss was (0.8%) in the first nine months of 2012, compared to (9.0%) in the first nine months of 2011.
 During those periods, the benefit from income taxes was reduced by the recognition of a valuation allowance.